Acoustic Cloak

 Introduction

 Acoustic waves can be used to navigate, communicate with or detect objects on or under the surface of water.
-For example, the Sonar system locates an object by emitting pulses of sounds and listening for echoes.
-However, recent studies [1] have shown the feasibility to hide an object from sound radiation and make it transparent to the detection system.
+For example, the sonar system locates an object by emitting pulses of sounds and listening for echoes.
+However, recent studies [1] have shown the feasibility of hiding an object from sound radiation and making it transparent to the detection system.
 The concept is to wrap the hidden object with an "acoustic cloak", which is made of multilayered composite materials.

 The following model simulates a right-going acoustic wave incident on a hard-walled cylinder.
 The simulation will be performed with and without the cloak.
-The resulting sound scattering pattern will then be compared to quantify the effectiveness of the acoustic cloak.
+The resulting sound-scattering patterns will then be compared to quantify the effectiveness of the acoustic cloak.

 The symbols and corresponding units used throughout this tutorial are summarized in the Nomenclature section.

-Please refer to the information provided in "Acoustics in the Frequency Domain" for more general theoretical background for acoustics.
+Please refer to the information provided in "Acoustics in the Frequency Domain" for more general theoretical background on acoustics.

 Pressure Acoustics Model